Frequently Asked Questions

 There are many factors involved in determining final fees.
 Some of these are:

-- Heavy vegetation and swamp areas may impede or slow the pace of a survey thereby creating more billable hours.
+- Heavy vegetation and swamp areas may impede or slow the pace of a survey thereby creating more billable hours; sometimes requiring off-road vehicles and/or a great deal of traversing in difficult terrain.

 - Legal issues: Poor descriptions, lack of recent surveys, disputed bounds, research hours, etc. are all a part of your survey.
 What appears simple is often very complex.